Rajawali/Rajawali/ISSUE_TEMPLATE.md

 #### Rajawali Version or Branch
-[describe the precise release version or branch and commit id, feature requests can simply specify master]
+[describe the _precise_ release version or branch and commit id, feature requests can simply specify master].
+Responses such as "last one" or "latest" will not be treated seriously until it is an issue that impacts our developers.

 #### Device and Android Version
 [list at least one device and the version number that produced a stace trace if applicable]